Skip to main content

 For the longest time in her life, she had believed that her father would turn things around.
 She believed it when he made poor business choices; she believed it when she had to leave their home for a small one, her elite school and all her friends for a decent private school, and finally, even when her mother left them for a richer husband.
 Her memories, the shouting, crying and betrayal still hurt her physically.
 Honestly, she pitied her father.
 He had been a good husband and father to them.
 Her mother abandoning them made her pity him even more.
 She was barely a teen, and he had been a hands-on dad to her.

 Adventure to the elite was weird.
 That is the conclusion Pratap drew from his friend's idea to hang out in a club below their usual crowd.
 It seemed too elitist and almost medieval for them to think of themselves as royals hanging out with their subjects for adventure.
 But he indulged.
-Because he knew once they were at the club nobody bothered.
-He could slip away whenever he wanted to or if he found someone there he could take her along to extend his night of adventure before forgetting about her the next morning.
+Because he knew once they were at the club, nobody bothered them.
+He could slip away whenever he wanted to, or if he found someone there, he could take her along to extend his night of adventure before forgetting about her the next morning.
 He had just managed to scan the room when his eyes fell on her on the dance floor.
 He eyed her keenly.
-She seemed to fit in yet did not.
-Her black dress seemed to be a first copy of some designer brand but the confidence she wore was unparalleled.
+She seemed to fit in, yet did not.
+Her black dress seemed to be a first copy of some designer brand, but the confidence she wore was unparalleled.
 Her wavy hair fell to her hips as they swung to the music.
 Her friend’s dance move made her chuckle.
 That was when Pratap noticed her smile was infectious.

 “Drinks?”
-She nodded as her eyes travelled to the watch on his wrist, it was an original limited edition.
+She nodded as her eyes travelled to the watch on his wrist, which was an original limited edition.

 “I will have whatever she is having.”
 Ajabdeh heard him tell the bartender.